WLenhard/cNORM/cran-comments.md

      large datasets and in cross validation by cnorm.cv
 *    Added WPS publisher as a funder.
 WPS helped financing the weighting procedure for post stratification based on iterative proportional fitting ("Raking")
-*    citEntry replaced by bibentry in inst/citation
+*    citeEntry replaced by bibentry in inst/citation

 ## Test environments